rshipp/python-dshield/README.md

 ## Usage

-Sphinx docs will be generated later.
-For now:
+The Sphinx docs will be cleaned up and added to RTD later.
+In the meantime, here's a quick usage example to get you started:

 ```python
 import dshield